soniaisiganporia/awesome-cassandra/README.md

 - [KDM by Datafluent](https://www.datafluent.org/) - KDM is a big data modeling tool specialized for Apache Cassandra which allows you to go through the query driven methodology to go from a conceptual data model to an optimized physical data model.
 - [Hackolade: Datamodeling for noSQL Databases](https://hackolade.com/) - Although not specialized for Cassandra, Hackolade is a general data modeling tool for noSQL databases including Cassandra, and hence Scylla, Cosmos, etc.
 - [ValuStor](https://github.com/Sensaphone/ValuStor) - ValuStor is a key-value pair database solution.
-- [C - assKop](https://github.com/Orange-OpenSource/casskop) - This Kubernetes operator automates the Cassandra operations such as deploying a new rack aware cluster, adding/removing nodes, configuring the C* and JVM parameters, upgrading JVM and C* versions, and many more...
 - [Cassandra-Migration](https://github.com/hhandoko/cassandra-migration) - Apache Cassandra / DataStax Enterprise database migration (schema evolution) library.
 - [JanuesGraph-Utils](https://github.com/IBM/janusgraph-utils) - Tool to Develop a graph database app.
 - [Scylla-Migrator](https://github.com/scylladb/scylla-migrator) - Migrate data extract using Spark to Scylla, normally from Cassandra.